SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Cixin tries to motivate this via an alienation among humans, and the loneliness of Ye Wenjie.
 But I find that character sketch unbelievable.
 A real life Ye Wenjie would probably not betray the entire human race like that!
-The plot seem far more symptomatic of Liu Cixin's pessimism than of a good well written story.
+The plot seems far more symptomatic of Liu Cixin's pessimism than of a good well written story.
 I know I'm only reading a translation... but still!!

+Also...
+I *know* it is pointless critiquing fiction, ... but I can't help myself.
+Call it post Twitter withdrawal syndrome.
+(Yeah, I gave up that gaping hole of enshittification.)

 Let me emphasize, it is not a bad scifi fantasy to read, it gives me this grist to write!
 I just wish it were not so cringe.